Upcoming Deadlines:

 “Thanks to the PLC program, I now have the knowledge and the tools I need to create change that is for the benefit of all.”

-Alumnus Jaime Forero shares his Public Leadership Credential Experience
+Jaime Forero shares his learning and faculty experience at Harvard Kennedy School with the Public Leadership Credential

 Take your cue from our world-class faculty

-No matter where you are in the world, the Public Leadership Credential allows you to learn through courses designed by Harvard Kennedy School faculty.
-Our faculty members are highly active in producing ideas and research that impact the world, influencing public policy, and teaching the next generation of public leaders.
-Whatever your goals for change in your community, our academic team will help you channel your passions into the practical skills you need to make an immediate positive impact.
+No matter where you are in the world, the Public Leadership Credential provides you with challenging, collaborative, useful learning designed by Harvard Kennedy School faculty.
+Our faculty produce ideas and research that impact the world, influence public policy, and educate the next generation of public leaders.
+Whatever your goals for change in your community, PLC will help you channel your passions into the practical skills you need to make an immediate positive impact.

 Senior Lecturer in Public Policy